jackyho522/katacoda-scenarios/new-scenario-template/step5.md

 Press the dashboard named "Port 3000".
 It will lead you to Grafana login page.
 ![Port_3000](./assets/Port_3000.png)

-Second, type admin as username and password to login.
+Type admin as username and password to login.
 It is the default identification.
 You can change it after logging in.
 ![grafana_login](./assets/grafana_login.png)

 Before you monitor the database, you need to add a data source.